New York 'League of Kitchens' gives immigrant cooks cash, confidence

-NEW YORK (Thomson Reuters Foundation) - The League of Kitchens initiative solves at least two problems: It provides talented, immigrant home cooks with cash and New York foodies with a chance to do more than just sit in the kitchen and listen to stories of the old country.
+NEW YORK, June 24 (Thomson Reuters Foundation) - The League of Kitchens initiative solves at least two problems: It provides talented, immigrant home cooks with cash and New York foodies with a chance to do more than just sit in the kitchen and listen to stories of the old country.

 "The immigrant is the host.
 She is the expert.
 And you are her guest and her student," explained Lisa Gross, founder and chief executive of The League of Kitchens, which brings New York foodies to the homes of immigrants for intimate dinners.